lrucker1/libvisca-ip/README.md

 # libvisca-ip

 This is a libvisca library with VISCA over TCP and UDP.
+This branch also supports PTZOptics variations, and adds a plugin to support writing PacketSender import files.

 ## Build
 Use cmake to build this library as below.